lostintangent/React/README.md

 2. cd into the newly created directory
 3. Run "npm install" to acquire all dependencies (and subsequently build the app)
 4. Run "npm start" to run the app

-If you want to use Gulp and/or Webpack directly from the terminal, make sure to install them globally using NPM, and then you can optionally run "gulp" or "gulp serve" instead of using the "npm start" command mentioned above.